Women in Boxing: An interview with UoB's Fight Night Girls

 Indeed, the training has its significant benefits both in and out of the ring, with Izzy Hood telling us she is the ‘strongest’ and ‘healthiest’ she has ‘ever been’ and giving insight into its confidence-building ability in areas where women often feel unsafe, for instance something as simple as going to the shop at night.
 This sentiment of increased confidence was shared by the other female competitors alike, with Ayishah appreciating the training’s ability to serve as a productive way work on oneself without spending painstaking, fruitless extra hours in the library – a struggle we all know too well.

 On the topic of what it's been like preparing to compete in a predominantly male competition, the girls had very similar experiences.
-Ayeshah and Izzy N detailed feelings of initial anxiety about the gender demographic when they started.
+Ayishah and Izzy N detailed feelings of initial anxiety about the gender demographic when they started, with Mercedes describing it as ‘intense’.
 Izzy H even said that she wanted to quit!
-However, all 3 of them have formed friendships with quite a few of the male boxers with Izzy commenting on how she often commutes to training with one of them.
-Moreover, they all spoke in detail about the amount of respect they receive from their male counterparts with Ayeshah stating that 'the boys are very supportive and it's a really fun environment.'
+However, all four of them have formed friendships with quite a few of the male boxers and Izzy even commented on how she often commutes to training with one of them.
+Moreover, they all spoke in detail about the amount of respect they receive from their male counterparts with Ayishah stating that 'the boys are very supportive and it's a really fun environment.'

-All 3 of them really encourage girls in the UoB community to consider competing in fight night!
-As someone who enjoys working out but does not thrive in the gym environment, Izzy N described the boxing sessions as a great alternative for other women who have similar sentiments.
+All four of them really encourage girls in the UoB community to consider competing in fight night!
+Mercedes emphasised that you do not have to have a particular physique or be a heavy-weight champion to compete – girls of a variety of body types should feel encouraged to get involved.
+As someone who enjoys working out but does not thrive in the gym environment, Izzy H described the boxing sessions as a great alternative for other women who have similar sentiments.
 There's such a variety of ways to train that if anyone is nervous about getting hit, they can take on non-competitive training.
-Moreover, encouragingly, she explained how she is the healthiest and strongest she has ever been since starting.
-As a woman, there's a significant amount of caution that comes with walking alone when it's dark and quiet, yet, Izzy explained that through the skills she has gained from boxing, she now feels safer when going on evening food shops since she knows that she can hold her own.
-Ayeshah has also found that her confidence and fitness have developed substantially.
+Just as Izzy explained that the skills she has gained from boxing have allowed her to feel safer, Mercedes echoed that it is a real comfort to know that she can throw a punch and hold her own in terms of basic self-defence.
+Ayishah has also found that her confidence and fitness have developed substantially.
 'It's also quite cheap to get into and is a good way to try something new', she explained.

 So, to any girls who are thinking about competing in an upcoming fight night competition, take this as your sign to give it a go!